 Rational matrices with non-trivial left and/or right null-spaces are said to be {\em singular}.
 If the rational subspace ${\cal N}_{\ell}(R)$ is non-trivial, it has minimal bases and minimal indices, which are called the {\em left minimal bases and indices} of $R(\la)$.
 Analogously, the {\em right minimal bases and indices} of $R(\la)$ are those of ${\cal N}_{r}(R)$, whenever this subspace is non-trivial.
 Notice that an $m\times n$ rational matrix of normal rank $r$ has $m-r$ left minimal indices $\{ \eta_1, \ldots, \eta_{m-r}\}$, and $n-r$ right minimal indices $\{ \epsilon_1, \ldots, \epsilon_{n-r}\}$.

-It is well known (see \cite{Kai80}) that the {\em McMillan degree} $\delta(R)$ of a rational matrix is the sum of all polar degrees.
-The following degree sum theorem was proven in \cite{Van79}, and also mentioned in \cite{VVK79}, and relates the McMillan degree to the other structural elements of $R(\la)$.
-In particular, it relates $\delta(R)$ to the the {\em zero degree} $\delta_z(R)$ of $R(\la),$ that is the sum of all degrees of its zeros; to the {\em left nullspace degree} $\delta_\ell(R)$ of $R(\la),$ that is the sum of all left minimal indices and to the {\em right nullspace degree} $\delta_r(R)$ of $R(\la),$ that is the sum of all right minimal indices. \begin{theorem} Let $R(\la)\in \mathbb{C}(\la)^{m\times n}$ be a rational matrix of normal rank $r$.
+The {\em McMillan degree} $\delta(R)$ of a rational matrix $R(\la)$ is the polar degree introduced in Remark \ref{def_polardeg}.
+The following degree sum theorem was proven in \cite{VVK79}, and relates the McMillan degree to the other structural elements of $R(\la)$: to the the {\em zero degree} $\delta_z(R)$, to the {\em left nullspace degree} $\delta_\ell(R)$, that is the sum of all left minimal indices, and to the {\em right nullspace degree} $\delta_r(R)$, that is the sum of all right minimal indices. \begin{theorem} Let $R(\la)\in \mathbb{C}(\la)^{m\times n}$.